vdbrink/vdbrink.github.io/esphome/orcon_mechanic_ventilation.md

 You can also replace the 3V CR 2032 battery from the remote and connect it to the ESP which can also provide the required 3V.

+### Connect the smart socket

+Place the smart power socket between the Orcon and the power wall plug.\
+Based on the used power I can determ the current state.

 ---

 ## ESPHome